alansam7/upscaling-wave-nano-to-continuum/README.md

 This repository contains the input files, representative system configurations, and analysis codes supporting the study:

-> **“Acoustic Response of Molecular Adsorption and Sound Propagation in Nanoporous Materials.”**
+> **“Wave propagation in fluid-saturated nanoporous media: Upscaling molecular mechanics into continuum-level description”**

 The work combines molecular simulations and chemo-poroelastic theory to bridge nanoscale structure–transport coupling in zeolitic materials.